No to car park charges at South Stack Ynys Lawd (petitioning the RSPB)

 0 have signed.
 Let’s get to 7,500!

-The RSPB are now appealing to the Planning Inspectorate against the wishes of the public.
-They intend to share their plans with us for a c£840,000 project to upgrade the facilities at the visitor centre but the vast majority of this project will not benefit the public or nature.
+The RSPB have appealed to the Welsh Government appointed Planning Inspectorate against the wishes of the public.
+They have succeeded in their appeal and the pay & display machines and associated signage have been approved at three locations (only one of which is RSPB owned).
+They have shared their plans with us for a c£840,000 project to upgrade the facilities at the visitor centre but the vast majority of this project will not benefit the public or nature.
 The toilet facility upgrade is being publicly grant funded by VisitWales.
 We would argue strongly that the rest of this huge project should be funded by the RSPB via public donations, membership, legacies, business donations and income from their retail/catering trading company.

-We are not confident in any way that once the parking machines are in place and the lease renewed, we will not find ourselves looking at a £5 fee again.
+We are not confident in any way that once the parking machines are in place and the lease renewed, we will not find ourselves looking at a £5 fee again and perhaps more.
+This has happened at many other RSPB locations where the fee has risen having been reviewed by RSPB.

 The RSPB make significant income at South Stack and across Anglesey from rural payments, lottery grants and tourism/sustainability funds, all public money.
 We are talking hundreds of thousands of pounds.
 This is why we continue with our campaign and find that the RSPB taking the legal high ground leaves them taking the moral low ground.